 Hearing Aids on the NHS

 Hearing aids are available on the NHS to anybody that needs them.
-Getting a hearing aid on the NHS is ideal as all batteries and repairs are free and you don’t have to pay for any follow-up appointments of aftercare.
+Getting a hearing aid on the NHS is ideal as all batteries and repairs are free and you don't have to pay for any follow-up appointments or aftercare.
 All hearing aids are provided as a long-term loan.

 Your doctor can refer you to an NHS hearing aid provider if they think you might need a hearing aid.